When she’s spotted at church in Maryland, the kids yell, “Auntie Isabel, the missionary.”

 Isabel Lee, who serves on SEND’s US Council, formed a bridge between these two groups of children when she led a team to Macedonia to minister to refugees.

-Her church, Chinese Bible Church of Maryland, is offering an Awana program for the first time.
-For February’s Missions Month, the kids collected pledges and memorized Bible verses to raise funds for the refugees.
+Her church, Chinese Bible Church of Maryland, offers an Awana program, and for Missions Month, the kids collected pledges and memorized Bible verses to raise funds for the refugees.

 “Turn to me and be saved,